salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 -- Clip: "Just Around the Corner"

-He's always just a few months away from a breakthrough.
+This invention is always just a few months away from being ready.
 Just a little bit more time, a few more dollars, and the world will be changed forever.

 -- Clip: "Scientific Rejection"